 As noted earlier, the existence of such a caveat does not prevent an applicant from obtaining a warrant of arrest but that applicant runs the risk that it will be found liable for costs and damages on an application to set aside the arrest if it is unable to show good and sufficient reason for the arrest.76

 ii Court orders for sale of a vessel

 Any party to the proceeding (not limited to the arresting party) may request a commission for the appraisal and sale of the ship, on provision of an undertaking to pay the Admiralty Registrar's fees and expenses.77 There are prescribed forms for the request and the commission itself.78

-Typically the mode of sale is by tender through brokers appointed by the Registrar, and the sale may be with or without appraisement (though in the case of commercial or large ships, appraisement is usually required so ensure the ship is not sold too cheaply, to the detriment of the claimants in the proceeding).
+Typically the mode of sale is by tender through brokers appointed by the Registrar, and the sale may be with or without appraisement (though in the case of commercial or large ships, appraisement is usually required to ensure the ship is not sold too cheaply, to the detriment of the claimants in the proceeding).
 The gross proceeds of the sale are paid into the court with an account relating to the sale.79

 Sale of a ship by court order in an in rem action will be a sale free of all encumbrances (including maritime liens);80 this would not be the case for a private sale.
 That said, the position taken by the New Zealand courts on a court-ordered sale (i.e., free of encumbrances) may not necessarily be the position of foreign courts, which cannot be compelled to take the same approach.

 The ship may be sold before judgment is given, which may be appropriate if the ship is of deteriorating value and the costs of maintaining it under arrest are high.
 However, if the plaintiff is yet to be awarded judgment demonstrating that its claim is meritorious, there must be strong reasons to order the sale, as it will deprive the shipowners of their property rights.81 Glencore Grain BV v.
 The Ship 'Lancelot V' 82 is a recent example of a case in which appraisal and sale was ordered prior to judgment, despite opposition.